AfeerKhan/GardenWorld/ReadMe.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(If no LICENSE file exists, feel free to add one!)

 ## Acknowledgments